The best Baja Fish Tacos you’ll ever eat! They’re filled with crispy beer-battered fish, smoky chipotle mayo and a creamy cabbage slaw!

 Instructions

-- Make the slaw: Add pre-shredded cabbage slaw, cilantro, mayonnaise, lime juice and salt in a medium bowl.
-Toss together until fully mixed.
+- Make the slaw: Add the cabbage slaw, cilantro, mayonnaise, lime juice, and salt in a medium bowl.
+Toss together until thoroughly mixed.
 Cover and refrigerate until ready to serve.

-- Make the chipotle mayo: Add mayonnaise, lime zest and juice, chipotle chile in adobe sauce and garlic powder in a small blender or food processor.
+- Make the chipotle mayo: Add the mayonnaise, lime zest, lime juice, chipotle pepper in adobe sauce, and garlic powder in a small blender or food processor.
 Blend until smooth.
 Cover and refrigerate until ready to serve.

-- Prepare the frying oil: In a large saute pan or skillet over medium-high heat, add enough oil to reach a depth of 3/4-inch.
+- Make the tacos: In a large sauté pan or skillet over medium-high heat, add enough oil to reach a depth of ¾-inch.
 Heat the oil until a thermometer reaches 350ºF.

-- Make the beer batter while the frying oil is heating up: Add flour, garlic powder, baking powder, chili powder, salt, cumin and black pepper in a large bowl.
+- While the frying oil is heating up, make the batter by adding flour, garlic powder, baking powder, chili powder, salt, cumin, and black pepper in a large bowl.
 Whisk together to combine.
 Add beer and whisk together until the batter is smooth.
-Set aside.

-- Batter and fry the fish: Working in batches using tongs, dip the strips of fish in the beer batter and coat on both sides.
-Lightly shake off any excess batter and carefully place in the hot oil.
-Fry until golden brown, about 2 minutes per side.
+- Working in batches using tongs, dip the strips of fish in the beer batter and coat on both sides.
+Lightly shake off any excess batter and carefully place it in the hot oil.
+Fry until golden brown, about 1-2 minutes per side.
 Transfer to a baking sheet with a rack to drain.

-- Assemble the tacos: Place a dollop of chipotle mayo on each tortilla, followed by a piece or two of fish, then top with cabbage slaw.
+- Assemble the tacos by placing a dollop of chipotle mayo on a warm tortilla, followed by a piece or two of fish, then top with cabbage slaw.
 Serve with lime wedges.